Local Storage seems to be disabled in your browser.

 - Rotate your rug frequently to prevent uneven wear and place a rug underlay underneath to prevent surface friction.

-- Viscose strands tend to occasionally come away.
+Viscose strands tend to occasionally come away.
 This is completely normal and does not mean that the rug is unravelling.
+Cut stray fibres instead of pulling them.

 Flatweaves are generally low-maintenance.
 They can be wiped and shaked clean.
 Make sure to double-check the material however, certain materials such as jute should not be in contact with water because discolouration can occur.